Serious not serious

 Learning #4: when shooting digital files, use time of day timecode.
 What a simple but brilliant idea.
 I love it.

 So, there you have it.
-More important that any of the above, my crew in both grip and electric and in the camera dept were totally awesome, and the lead actors were great.
+More important than any of the above, my crew in both grip and electric and in the camera dept were totally awesome, and the lead actors were great.
 The director was ambitious and well-prepared.
 I’m looking forward to the next one.

 Two Observations